Animal Doctor: Requirements for Becoming a Veterinarian

 Veterinarians may practice after earning their DVM, but if they wish to become board certified, they will need to complete a residency program.
 According to the BLS, residencies last three or four years, and there are 39 AVMA-approved specialties that can be pursued.
 Residents spend a significant time in hospitals where they may consult on patient's cases and perform research.
 Residents may also instruct medical and pre-professional students.
 During residency, a stipend is paid to the resident, which is similar to a salary.

 In 2010, the U.S. Bureau of Labor Statistics (BLS) predicted 36% employment growth for veterinarians through 2020.
 The median annual salary for these professionals in 2012 was $84,460, according to the BLS.

 Related to Animal Doctor: Requirements for Becoming a Veterinarian

 Animal doctors are known as veterinarians.
 These professionals require years of formal education in order to become licensed...

-Animal doctors, also known as veterinarians, diagnose and treat diseases, injuries and other medical problems in animals.
-There...
+Animal doctors, or veterinarians, diagnose and treat diseases, injuries and other medical problems in animals.
+There are 29...

 - How to Become an Animal Doctor: Education and Career Roadmap